'We need to get a whole lot more physical': Nebraska women lose third straight game

 Nebraska didn’t score any second-chance points.

 Bella Cravens had 10 rebounds for Nebraska.
-Nebraska senior center Kate Cain was only able to get one rebound in 30 minutes.
+Nebraska senior center Kate Cain was had only one rebound in 30 minutes.

-Nebraska was able to match Purdue scoring for long stretches of the game.
-But the Boilermakers went on a 13-0 run in the second quarter, and another run in the fourth quarter after Nebraska had got its deficit to 10-points with eight minutes remaining in the game.
+Nebraska was able to match Purdue's scoring for long stretches of the game.
+But the Boilermakers went on a 13-0 run in the second quarter and an 11-5 run in the fourth quarter after Nebraska had cut its deficit to 10 points with eight minutes remaining in the game.

 And usually when Purdue went on a run it came in a stretch when the Boilermakers were dominating on the glass.